al3xfulton/domain_enum/domain_enum.md

 # Domain Enumeration

 ## Desired Learning Objectives
-- Demonstrate the use of LDAP Domain Dump to retrieve information about a domain.
-- Demonstrat the use of LDAP Searches to query and retrieve information about a domain.
-- Describe the role of a Domain in a Windows Environment.
+- Describe an administrative domain within in a network.
-- Describe the role of LDAP in a Windows Domain.
+- Describe the role of LDAP in a Windows domain.
+- Describe Active Directory and its key terms.
 - Describe the relationship between LDAP and Active Directory.
-- Describe an Active Directory and it's key terms.
+- Demonstrate the use of LDAP Searches to query and retrieve information about a domain.
+- Demonstrate the use of LDAPDomainDump to retrieve information about a domain.

 ## Domain Basics